-The Beaumont Fire Department aims to prevent the devastating effects of fires through Fire Prevention.
+The Beaumont Fire Department aims to prevent the devastating effects of fires through fire prevention.
+Want to learn more about fire safety?
+Visit the Government of Canada's website and the National Fire Protection Association’s website for more resources.

 Fire can spread quickly through a home causing intense heat and smoke to be trapped inside a home.
 Having functioning smoke alarms installed and a prepared escape plan can greatly improve your chances of survival.